monome/docs/docs/norns/index.md

 **current version: [181101](https://github.com/monome/norns/releases)**

+**version 2.0 is quickly approaching! (by end of march). many many improvements. arc support will be included in this update.**

 - [beginning guide](norns-legend.pdf) is a one-sheet quick introduction.
 - [dust docs](dust) is documentation on individual engines and scripts.
 - [update](update) instructions.